History of Artificial FlowersSusan

 History of Artificial Flowers | Silk Flower History

 There is no doubt that artificial flowers are these days stunning and super realistic.
 Often you have to get really close to the arrangement or even touch them to see if alive or artificial.
 Should you wish to bring a little of nature into say an office or indeed your home without all the hassles of watering and replacing after the blossoms have wilted – and not breaking the bank, silk and other artificial flowers are great.

 Should you be into flower arranging, they are a great outlet for your talents.
-Of recent times the quality of artificial flower arrangements has hugely improved along for a demand for flowers to decorate a home without all the hassles of the live version – this has meant that the industry is now worth billions of dollars.
-Because of the huge amount of labor required in each arrangement most are made in China, Honduras or Thailand i.e. relatively low wage counties.
+In recent times the quality of artificial flower arrangements has hugely improved along for demand for flowers to decorate a home without all the hassles of the live version – this has meant that the industry is now worth billions of dollars.
+Because of the huge amount of labor required in each arrangement most are made in China, Honduras, or Thailand i.e. relatively low-wage counties.

 As there is no need to have only flowers that are in season, you can say have spring flowers in winter now!